 When is it used?
-This test is performed when 1) the samples may not be independent of each other and 2) are or are not normally distributed.
-It can help identify expression patterns that have little difference between control and test groups but are nevertheless significant.
+This test is performed when the samples 1) may not be independent of each other and 2) are or are not normally distributed.
+It can help identify expression patterns that have little difference between the control and test groups but are nevertheless significant.

 How does it work?

-We want to find serological proteins that are different between 12 healthy and 12 diseased patients using protein microarray targeting 1,000 proteins.
+We want to find serological proteins that are different between 12 healthy and 12 diseased patients using an antibody-based microarray targeting 1,000 proteins.

 - The observed relative difference per protein across groups is determined, which considers the mean and variance of each group (Figure 1).
 This step accounts for protein-specific fluctuations.